WhoIsJack/VolocityHacks/Export Volocity Settings README.txt

   be restored once you open Volocity again.

 ## Notes
+- Settings are not human-readable.
+I may provide a solution to this at some point in the future.
 - Transfer between different Volocity workstations is not recommended, as the hardware setup may not be the same and things might get screwed up as a consequence.